This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.

 - Anesthesia: This is medicine to make you comfortable during the surgery.
 Healthcare providers work with you to decide which anesthesia is best for you.

 - General anesthesia will keep you asleep and free from pain during surgery.
 Healthcare providers may give you anesthesia through your IV.
 You may breathe it in through a mask or a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.

 - Local anesthesia and sedation will numb the area and keep you drowsy.
 This medicine is given as a shot or sprayed into your nose.
 Medicine to decrease bleeding may be added to the numbing medicine.

 During your surgery:

-Your healthcare provider will make small incisions on the inside of your nose.
+You will be given general anesthesia to keep you asleep and free from pain during surgery.
+Your surgeon will make small incisions on the inside of your nose.
 You may also have incisions through your septum or on other parts of your nose.
-Your healthcare provider will remove some of your nose cartilage and bone to make the septum straight.
+Your surgeon will remove some of your nose cartilage and bone to make the septum straight.
 If you have a bump on your nose, he or she may file or shave this down.
-Your healthcare provider may use your tissues or a graft to rebuild your nose.
-He may need to break your nose bones to reshape your nose.
+Your surgeon may use your tissues or a graft to rebuild your nose.
+He or she may need to break your nose bones to reshape your nose.
 The incisions will be closed with stitches.
 You may have a temporary splint or gauze packing placed inside your nose.
 You may also have a splint put on the outside of your nose.

 After your surgery: